basnetlachu/memopt/docs/architecture.md

 ---

-## 1. What memopt Does
+## 1. What memopt Is

-memopt is a GPU memory profiling, optimization, and serving toolkit for PyTorch models built around three pillars:

-1. **Measure** — hardware counters (DRAM traffic, stall cycles, L2 hit rates, arithmetic intensity, achieved occupancy) via CUDA events, PyTorch profiler, and optionally Nsight Compute.
-2. **Identify** — bottleneck type (DRAM-bound, cache-bound, compute-bound, pipeline-bound) with confidence score, severity, root cause string, and ranked recommendations.
-3. **Apply** — automatic optimizations with a test-measure-commit safety loop that rolls back on regression.

-Beyond single-model optimization, memopt provides:

-- **Infinite Context VMM** — multi-tier (HBM → DRAM → NVMe) KV-block paging with predictive prefetch so long-context inference never OOMs.
-Includes a Markov chain Memory Oracle (Layer 2), TCP gossip federation for cross-node transition sharing, elastic tier allocation, and HBM pressure-aware horizon scaling (Layer 3).
-- **Global KV Cache Deduplication (GKD)** — cluster-wide content-addressed cache that eliminates redundant KV recomputation for shared prompt prefixes (90%+ hit rate in production).
-- **Self-Synthesizing Kernels** — detects HBM memory stalls at runtime, calls the Claude API to synthesise a fused Triton kernel, validates and hot-swaps it without interrupting inference.
-Feedback loop: each re-synthesis reads the previous attempt's speedup, bottleneck type, and tiling config to produce a better kernel.
-Hardware drift triggers automatic re-synthesis of active kernels.
-- **Proof of Efficiency** — Prometheus metrics aggregator, per-batch energy/CO₂/cost savings ledger (SQLite, write-buffered), HMAC-signed optimization certificates, and GPU price arbitrage engine.
+memopt is a **memory fabric for AI infrastructure** — the layer between accelerator hardware and the workloads that run on it.
+Where storage fabrics like Ceph turn independent disks into one addressable storage plane, memopt turns independent GPU nodes into one addressable **memory plane**: HBM, DRAM, NVMe, and peer HBM all participate, blocks flow between tiers automatically, and the same block is never materialized twice across the cluster.

+**memopt is NOT**:
+- A profiler — profiling exists, but as a *consumer* of fabric telemetry
+- An optimization toolkit — optimizations apply *to* workloads running on the fabric, not the fabric itself
+- An inference server — serving is one of several runtimes that plug into the fabric; the fabric outlives it

+**memopt IS**:

+### What the fabric provides

+- **Tiered memory addressing** — every KV block lives in exactly one of {HBM, DRAM, NVMe, peer-HBM-via-GUM}; `TierManager` moves it on demand.
+Callers never think about where a block physically is.
+- **Cluster-wide deduplication** — GKD (Global KV Dedup) content-addresses every block by SHA-256 so a block paid for once is never recomputed anywhere in the fleet.
+90%+ hit rate observed in 1000-user simulation (Section 5.8).
+- **Predictive paging** — a three-tier Markov oracle (node → pod → global) predicts the next blocks a sequence will need and prefetches them before they're requested.
+Transitions that survive confidence + coverage filters propagate up and back down the hierarchy (Section 26).
+- **Silicon certification as a gate** — nodes don't join the fabric until their kernels prove numerical correctness against tolerance; drift > 15% evicts them automatically (Section 7b).
-- **Global Unified Memory (GUM)** — turns N independent GPU nodes into one logical memory space; NVMe-evicted blocks are content-addressed and fetchable from any peer over TCP via optimistic lease protocol.
+- **One logical memory space (GUM)** — NVMe-evicted blocks on Node A are fetchable over TCP by Node B via optimistic lease protocol.
+N nodes present as one pool (Section 7a).

-- **Silicon Certification Suite** — correctness and throughput battery (rope, layer_norm_residual, scaled_softmax + memcpy/GEMM benchmarks) producing a signed `SiliconCertificate` JSON that proves hardware behaviour before deployment.
-- **Background daemon** — zero-touch GPU process monitor via NVML.
-- **Serving runtime** — OpenAI-compatible HTTP interface with paged attention, continuous batching, GKD dedup on every request, and `/report/found-capacity` endpoint for real-time savings reporting.
-- **Control plane** — lightweight FastAPI server for cluster node reporting, status, serving engine registration, and node degradation tracking (drift → automatic traffic rerouting).
-- **Three-tier oracle hierarchy** — node → pod → global oracles share high-confidence transitions across the cluster (1s pod-pull cadence, 60s global-pull cadence, gate evaluation with confidence + node-coverage filters).
+### What the fleet plane on top provides

-- **Kubernetes operator** — `MemoptCluster` / `MemoptNode` CRDs + a polling reconcile loop that watches both, ensures one `MemoptNode` per matching node, drives drift→evict at >15%, and runs in dry-run on machines without `kubernetes` installed.
+- **Kubernetes operator** — `MemoptCluster` / `MemoptNode` CRDs drive reconciliation (Section 27).
-- **Golden image + PXE boot** — `Dockerfile.golden` bakes Ubuntu 22.04 + CUDA runtime + memopt + pre-compiled C++ extensions + systemd units + `first_boot.sh` so nodes boot from an image in < 60 s with no compiler at boot. iPXE script + `/boot/config/{mac}` + `/boot/callback` + `/boot/status` close the loop with the control plane.
+- **Golden image + PXE boot** — nodes boot from a pre-baked image in seconds, register with the control plane, receive their rack/pod/region assignment (Section 28).
-- **Image registry + rollback** — every golden image is registered with `git_commit`, `cuda_version`, `sm_targets`, `digest`; a per-node rollback intent overrides the served image_version on the next PXE boot.
+- **Image registry + rollback** — every image is versioned, rollback is a per-node intent that overrides the next PXE boot (Section 29).
-- **Canary rollouts** — 1-10-100-All progressive deployment with real gate evaluation (cert pass rate, error rate, latency vs baseline, GKD hit rate).
-HTTP API + Prometheus alerts (`MemoptRolloutPaused`, `MemoptRolloutFailed`, `MemoptCertFailureHigh`) + Grafana dashboard.
+- **Canary rollouts** — 1-10-100-All progressive rollout with real gate evaluation (cert pass rate, error rate, latency delta, GKD hit rate); Prometheus alerts + Grafana dashboard (Section 30).
-- **Global-scale database** — `SQLite` for dev, `PostgreSQL` for single-region prod, `CockroachDB` for 100K+ node fleets.
-Dialect-aware queries (DISTINCT ON for PG/CRDB, MAX-id subquery for SQLite), composite indexes for hot paths, heartbeat batcher coalescing 1M-node drift writes, `migrate_to_crdb.sh` migration tool.
+- **Horizontally scalable control plane** — SQLite → PostgreSQL → CockroachDB depending on fleet size; dialect-aware hot queries, heartbeat batching (Section 31).
-- **Hardware Abstraction Layer (HAL)** — runtime detection of NVIDIA CUDA / AMD ROCm / CPU-only / unknown via `pynvml` → `torch.cuda` → `rocm-smi` → fallback.
-Real C++ HIP backend for AMD MI300X (`gfx94x` unified-memory aware), Intel Gaudi + Google TPU stubs defining the contract for future hardware.
+- **Hardware abstraction** — NVIDIA CUDA + AMD ROCm real backends; Intel Gaudi + Google TPU stubs define the contract for future silicon (Section 32).

+### What runs on the fabric (consumers)

+These ship with memopt but are *applications* of the fabric, not the fabric itself:

+- **Inference runtime** — OpenAI-compatible serving with paged attention + continuous batching; GKD exact-hit short-circuits compute entirely (Section 16).
+- **Hardware-counter profiling** — DRAM traffic, stall cycles, L2 hit rates via CUDA events / PyTorch profiler / NCU (Section 8).
+- **Bottleneck classification** — DRAM-bound / cache-bound / compute-bound / pipeline-bound with confidence score and ranked recommendations (Section 9).
+- **Self-synthesizing kernels** — HBM stalls trigger Claude-API kernel synthesis; new kernels are validated and hot-swapped without interrupting inference (Section 6).
+- **Observability** — Prometheus metrics, per-batch energy/CO₂/cost ledger, HMAC-signed optimization certificates, GPU price arbitrage (Section 7).
+- **Background daemon** — zero-touch GPU process monitor via NVML (Section 17).

 ---